 Until someone came upon the clever idea to hook up a bunch of rods in those three fixed points, and the pointing machine was born.
 The great thing about this tool is that you can define any point on your model with a needle, you then take up the whole contraption, put it on your stone and voilà, it points exactly where to carve.
-And better yet, how deep you have to carve.
+And better yet, how deep you need to carve.
 For that needle can slide up to the stop.
-While carving, you pull it back, you drill or carve a bit, and check the depth of the needle.
+While carving, you pull it back, you drill or carve a bit, and check the depth with the needle.

-At the moment, I'm using such a pointing machine or macchinetta di punta, to very accurately measure the feet and carve them in stone.
-I've been able to buy an (almost antique) device of brass this week, and the big advantage of this is that it is very versatile.
+At the moment, I'm using such a pointing machine or macchinetta per punta, to very accurately measure the feet and carve them in stone.
+I've been able to buy an (almost antique) device of brass this week, and the big advantage of this one is that it is very versatile.
 It usually has a wooden base, the so-called cross.
 On the cross are steel pins, which are adjusted so that they fit into the fixed points.
-Those three fixed points are in my case regular Phillips head screws that I have screwed in the shelf, but you can also glue nuts onto your statue or something else where the pins fit into.
+Those three fixed points are in my case regular Phillips head screws that I screwed into the shelf, but you can also glue nuts onto your statue or something else where the pins fit into.
 Such a wooden cross is a fixed base and is often annoying when measuring.
 But my pointing cross base consists of loose brass parts, so I could place it to the side.
 This way it's not in the way.

 On the pointing cross is the actual measuring device.
 It's a set of brass rods and joints that you can place in any position, with the needle as the main part.